akka/akka/akka-docs/rst/java/stream/stream-integrations.rst

 .. warning::
   **Deprecation warning:** ``ActorPublisher`` is deprecated in favour of the vastly more type-safe and safe to implement :class:`akka.stream.stage.GraphStage`.
-It may also expose a "stage actor ref" is needed to be addressed as-if an Actor.
+It can also expose a "stage actor ref" is needed to be addressed as-if an Actor.
   Custom stages implemented using ``GraphStage`` are also automatically fusable.